Florian-Thake/TeaScript-Cpp-Library/README.md

 # License
 The TeaScript C++ Library is licensed under the the TeaScript Library Standard License.<br>
-Please, reed the LICENSE.TXT carefully.
+Please, read the LICENSE.TXT carefully.
 You may find another copy also at https://tea-age.solutions/teascript/product-variants/ <br>
 If the license does not fit for you, you can purchase a license with lesser restrictions via the contact form on<br>
 https://tea-age.solutions<br>
 or issue a request to <contact |at| tea-age.solutions><br>